Job profile

 Qualifications

 There are a number of qualifications you will need to be able to practise as a counselling psychologist in the UK.
 Firstly, you will need to be registered with the Health and Care Professional Council, which involves training at postgraduate level.
-You will need to have completed a psychology degree or conversion course accredited by The British Psychological Society and then you can get your Graduate Basis for Chartered Membership which allows you to commence your official training.
+To become a counselling psychologist, you will need to have completed an accredited psychology degree or conversion course recognized by The British Psychological Society.
+Once you have completed your degree or conversion course, you can obtain your Graduate Basis for Chartered Membership, which will allow you to begin your official training as a counselling psychologist.

 You’ll then need to complete either a BPS-accredited Doctorate in Counselling Psychology or the BPS Qualification in Counselling Psychology, which is the independent route to training as a counselling psychologist.
 You will need to have achieved a high degree usually a 2:1 or higher and have relevant work experience under your belt.
-You will also need to show you have research skills and basic counselling/therapeutic training to get a place on an accredited Doctorat course.
+To be accepted onto an accredited Doctorate course in Counselling Psychology, you will need to demonstrate research skills and have some basic counselling or therapeutic training.
+After completing your Doctorate in Counselling Psychology, you will qualify as a member of the British Psychological Society (BPS).
+Upon completion of your Doctorate, you will also be eligible to apply for entry onto the Health and Care Professions Council (HCPC) register, which allows you to use the title of a counselling psychologist.

 Skills